Parents are now able to access direct support for their child by referring them into the safe hands of our Child and

 Who do we contact?

-If you are worried about your child and would like to talk to us further, please email Sarah or call our Self-Referral Hotlineon 01268 947061 and leave a message.
+If you are worried about your child and would like to talk to us further, please email Sarah or call our Child and Family Counselling Hotlineon 01268 947061 and leave a message.

 Take a moment to read about the experiences two of our parents have shared with us:

 I had contacted a number of professional services to assist me in helping my daughter.
 At the suggestion of my daughter's school a referral was made to bccs and it was then that I met one of their counsellors.
 After months of unanswered questions and "hitting brick walls" I finally had answers, structure and a profound understanding of how a small little girl's mind works.
 For me, there has been nothing so worrying as watching your child struggle and the bccs counsellor's help has enabled me to help her for which I will be forever grateful.